By Borneo specialist Nicki

 About 12 families live in the longhouse.
 The back is divided into sections for sleeping and cooking, and the front is the communal space, where guests sleep on a mattress under a mosquito net.

-The number of travellers staying at one time is limited, and balanced against Borneans who also visit, to limit the intrusion on a tribe still learning to balance tradition with aspects of modern living.
+The number of people staying at one time is limited, and balanced against local visitors, to limit the intrusion on a tribe still learning to balance tradition with aspects of modern living.

 Borneo Rainforest Lodge in Danum Valley

-Danum Valley is a very protected area of rainforest, a few hours’ drive from the small town of Lahad Datu.
+Danum Valley is a protected area of rainforest, a few hours’ drive from the small town of Lahad Datu.
 Although one of the more expensive places to visit in Borneo, its remote location and opportunity to explore pristine jungle, makes it worth the cost.

 From the lodge there are some high-canopy walks through the rainforest.
-Listen to the melodies of hundreds of species of birdlife, and look for cheeky red-leaf monkeys with adorable blue faces.
+Listen to the melodies of hundreds of species of birdlife, and look for cheeky red-leaf monkeys with inquisitive blue faces.

-Borneo can be a really busy trip, so it’s nice to finish somewhere you can put your feet up.
+Borneo can be a busy trip, so I always try to finish somewhere you can put your feet up.